 Can I have a chemical peel when pregnant/breastfeeding?

-Nope, it's not recommended.
+Nope, just like with Botox, it's not recommended.
 It's also not recommended if you suffer from any active skin conditions such as cold sores, warts, dermatitis, Excema and Psoriasis.

 We review a chemical peel at Epilium & Skin...

 I tried the Obagi Blue Radiance Peel with Dr Mayouni at Epilium & Skin.
 The Peel consists of 20% Salicylic acid, 2% glycolic acid, and 2% Lactic acid.
 The treatment didn't hurt at all and just felt a bit warm and tingly.
 It was all over in 20 mins and the initial results were promising - dewy, plump skin that radiated a 'spent all weekend at the spa' glow.

 Dr Mayoni explained how I'd likely have some downtime with our skin for 3-5 days, while it recovers from the treatment.
 You're also advised to steer clear of retinol/acids as your skin is very sensitive the week after.
 Using a daily SPF is always encouraged, but more so as my skin was especially sensitive after the exfoliation.